donno2048/imtost/Readme.md

 # imtost

-Convert images, gifs and videos to stikers
+Convert images, gifs and videos to stickers

 ## To install